 Deleting a single title

-Step 1: To delete a single film, go to your Downloads section, find the film you want to delete, and tap the three dots.
+Step 1: To delete a single film, go to your My Stuff section, find the film you want to delete, and tap the Three Dots.

 Deleting a show

-Step 1: To delete an entire show, go to Downloads, find the show you want to delete, and tap Edit.
+Step 1: To delete a show, go to the section labeled “My Stuff,” go to the show you want to be removed, then click the Three Dots.

 To delete individual episodes